Supayalat

 Supayalat (စုဖုရားလတ်, /my/; 13 December 1859 – 24 November 1925), also spelt Suphayalat, was the last queen of Burma who reigned in Mandalay (1878–1885), born to King Mindon Min and Queen of Alenandaw (lit.
 'Middle Palace'; also known as Hsinbyumashin or Lady of the White Elephant).
-The British corruption of her name was "Soup Plate".
 She was married to her half-brother, Thibaw, who became the last king of the Konbaung dynasty in 1878, upon Mindon Min's death.
 She is best known for engineering a massacre of 80 to 100 royal family members, to prevent potential rivals from usurping Thibaw's power, although she had always denied any knowledge of the plot, which may have been hatched by her mother together with some of the ministers, including the chancellor Kinwun Mingyi U Kaung.

 King Thibaw was known for his reliance on Supayalat.
 Although Thibaw was king, many historians say it was Supayalat who actually ruled the country.
 The bloody coup that brought her and Thibaw to power associated her name with cruelty, brutality and barbarity.
 As a greatest achievement of Supayalat, she changed the royal tradition of polygamy to monogamy on a Burmese king for the first and the last time in history and never allowed Thibaw to take another woman as a consort.
 Supayalat executed Daing Khin Khin, the secret concubine of King Thibaw, even though she was pregnant.

 In Burmese history, Supayalat is remembered for her ego, cruelty, and excessive pride, serving as the figure held responsible for the kingdom's fall into the hands of the imperialists.
 She became the embodiment of a Burmese proverb: "A woman can bring ruin to a kingdom" (မိန်းမဖျက် ပြည်ပျက်).